SAT, JULY 20

 If Only I Could Say It With Words

 David Klein Gallery is pleased to host a program of readings and conversation about women moderated by Detroit based writers Lynn Crawford and Christin Lee.
-Rochelle Marrett, Cherise Morris and Yasmine Rukia, are the featured writers.
+Featured writers include Rochelle Marrett, Cherise Morris and Yasmine Rukia.
 The audience will be invited to participate in a conversation following the readings.
 On view at the gallery will be Pattern, a solo exhibition of paintings by the Los Angeles based artist, Kelly Reemtsen.
 The politically observant Reemtsen is recognized for her provocative paintings of women who break glass ceilings, choose their tools wisely and dig deep.

 4 – 5 PM